What is a Buyer Persona?

 A buyer persona is a marketing term that is commonly mentioned and practiced in marketing.
 It refers to a sample buyer profile that is created by a business based on the research of its audience for marketing effectively.

 A buyer persona is the profile of a business’ potential customer.
 It is created through a long research and evaluation phase and represents the ideal buyer of that business.
-It can be used for various functions but the main purpose of creating buyer personas is optimizing the What is a Customer Journey?
-The customer journey map is a customer experience term that is widely used in businesses from different industries to better understand potential customers.
-A customer… for better conversion rates.
+It can be used for various functions but the main purpose of creating buyer personas is optimizing the customer journey for better conversion rates.

 For example, a note-taking app would create a buyer-persona that represents their general audience.
 This person’s name could be anything, though something catchy is preferred sometimes with an adjective.
 It could very well be “Messy John”.
 This persona, Messy John would be messy as the name suggests and wouldn’t be able to remember certain things and order his day.
 A note taking app would come into the equation and solve their problem.

-The company would use the profile of Messy John to create marketing campaigns based on this character’s needs, and since it would represent the actual characteristics of their audience because it is based on research, the buyer persona would help them create more optimized ads and copy with a better What is the conversion rate?
-Conversion rate is the percentage of visitors that visit your website or landing page and convert.
-Converting in this context means that the visitor does….
+The company would use the profile of Messy John to create marketing campaigns based on this character’s needs, and since it would represent the actual characteristics of their audience because it is based on research, the buyer persona would help them create more optimized ads and copy with a better conversion rate.

 How to create a Buyer Persona